 Regeneration refers to the natural process of new tree growth, while reforestation involves the deliberate planting of trees in areas that have been harvested or disturbed.
 Both practices contribute to the renewal and sustainability of the forest ecosystem.

-In cases where natural regeneration is insufficient, reforestation becomes necessary.
+When natural regeneration is insufficient, reforestation becomes necessary.
 This involves planting tree seedlings in areas that require restoration or where tree cover has been lost.

 Maintaining the Health of Your Forest